Stem cells come in different types that vary in a key property called “potency”.

 The fact that MUSE cells are relatively rare in fat and survive such intense stress when other cells do not could be one explanation for why other researchers have not found and studied the cells.

 However, I am not so convinced that MUSE cells exist as a normal, easy to isolate population of stem cells that have substantial utility.
 Other experts with whom I talked feel likewise.
-An ABC News article on MUSE quoted Martin Pera, who expressed caution as well:
+An NBC News article on MUSE quoted Martin Pera, who expressed caution as well:

 “Both the [Dezawa] work and the current study are interesting but preliminary,” Martin Pera, program leader of Stem Cells Australia, and a professor at the University of Melbourne, said.
 “Evidence that MUSE cells can actually turn into a wide range of mature functional body cells is somewhat limited.”